Weedbusters

 Which habitats is it likely to invade?

-Invades disturbed forest and shrubland, short tussockland, fernland, herbfield, wetlands, inshore and offshore islands, river systems, bare land, and coastal areas throughout New Zealand.
+Invades pasture, disturbed forest and shrubland, short tussockland, fernland, herbfield, wetlands, inshore and offshore islands, river systems, bare land, and coastal areas throughout New Zealand.

 What can I do to get rid of it?